 Commentary on rainfall probabilities based on 'phases' of the SOI

-The monthly value of the Southern Oscillation Index (SOI)* was +9.2 for September, rising slightly from +4.4 in August.
-According to the SOI Phase system, the SOI is in a ‘Consistently Positive’ phase.
+The monthly value of the Southern Oscillation Index (SOI)* was +8.8 in August and +18.9 in September.
+According to the SOI Phase system the SOI is in a ‘Rapidly Rising’ phase.